aaronpinero/pinero-blog/about.md

 Now I’ll go back to blogging.

 This blog is going to be dedicated to interesting information.
 I should always be learning, so there should always be concepts, ideas, trivia or experiences for me to share.
-For a more personal, LiveJournal-style blog, I am going to try using [Hey World](https://world.hey.com/aaronpinero).
-Between these two outlets, I will get plenty of writing practice.